tacoqqq/bucketlist-traveler/README.md

 ![Add a destination](./markdown-images/demo-1.jpg)
 ![Pin dropped onto the map, the destination generated on dashboard](./markdown-images/demo-2.png)

-- *Add todos:* Users can add/edit/delete/check-off to-do items to the destinations respectively.
+- *Add to-dos:* Users can add/edit/delete/check-off to-do items to the destinations respectively.

 ![Add Todo](./markdown-images/demo-3.png)

-- *Authenticaion System:* Users can sign up for the service and create their own personal list.
+- *Authentication System:* Users can sign up for the service and create their own personal list.
 Log in the app to retrieve personal list.
 Log out feature is also available.

 ## Technology Used
 - React